Berts vidare betraktelser: Plot

 In July Bert's father's brother Janne, who lives in an apartment in New York City in the United States, has invited Bert's family to a holiday in Jamaica.
 But first, they must travel over to New York City, and the journey is done by aeroplane.
 When Bert hears of communists not being allowed into the US, he turns afraid when he knows his neighbour Olle Collin votes for VPK.
 The problems turn worse when Paulina's cousin Pavel from Czechoslovakia, a USSR ally state, is visiting Sweden.
 Because of poor US-USSR relations, Bert fears the US sending agents into Sweden and he also fears the US agents seeing Bert with Paulina and Pavel would risk Bert's entry permit to the US.
 Bert thinks he sees US agents inside a parked Televerket bus.
 Bert now must shows his support for the US, and calls the embassy of the US in Sweden, singing "Happy Birthday to USA", but the staff takes it for Russian folk songs.
 Bert bring the flag of the US to McDonald's, when a cigar-smoking man walks by, and the flag catches fire.
 The local newspaper depicts the event as a youth communist demonstrating outside McDonald's by desecrating and burning the flag of the US.
-The trip finally occurs, but when the Heman Hunters meet, Åke gives Bert a Swedish-Icelandic phrasebook, as Åke means most aeroplanes on their way to the US have to emergency land in Iceland.

-When the Ljung family reaches the US, Bert's father wants waitstaff to fill the glass to the brim (Swedish: "brädd", may sound like the English word "bread") when they eat at a restaurant, and when he says "Fill it up to the bread", waitstaff gives him a bread-piece in the glass.
-They also visit the Empire State Building.
-Then, they visit Jamaica, and during the home trip a drunk man from Finland is almost thrown off the aeroplane in Iceland.
-When Bert comes home, he receives postcards from Åke, who visits Norway and when they pick up their car at Bert's grandmother, Bert's father forgets that Sweden drives to the right side of the road since 1967, sending two moped riders into the ditches. Åke returns from Norway, meaning that a civil war between striped and checked people is racing.
+The trip finally occurs, and they also visit the Empire State Building.
+Then, they visit Jamaica.
+When Bert comes home, he receives postcards from Åke, who visits Norway and when they pick up their car at Bert's grandmother, Bert's father forgets that Sweden drives to the right side of the road since 1967, sending two moped riders into the ditches.
 In late July, Bert and Åke sleep overnight inside a ghost house.